celo-org/docs/docs/developer-resources/walkthroughs/web-dapp.md

 ---
 title: React based DApp
+description: The basics of developing a decentralised application (DApp) on Celo.
 slug: /developer-guide/start/web-dapp
 ---
+# React Based DApp

+The basics of developing a decentralised application (DApp) on Celo.
+## Getting Started

-This tutorial will be a basic guide on developing a decentralised application (DApp) on top of Celo.
-We'll be developing against one of the core Celo contracts, [Governance.sol](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/governance/Governance.sol), and allowing users of our DApp to vote on active [Celo Governance proposals](https://docs.celo.org/celo-owner-guide/voting-governance).
+This example will develop using one of the core Celo contracts, [Governance.sol](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/governance/Governance.sol), and allowing users of our DApp to vote on active [Celo Governance proposals](https://docs.celo.org/celo-owner-guide/voting-governance).

 ## Foreword